julienBr/julienBr/README.md

 <p text-align="center">
     Young developer, particularly fond of video games. 🎮🕹️⌨️🖱️ <br>
     Nowadays, developing mainly on Unity, I have touched many different languages.
-Graduate of a DUT in Computer Science, which pushed me towards object-oriented programming rather than procedural.
+Graduate of a DUT in Computer Science, which pushed me towards object-oriented programming rather than procedural.<br>
     I love everything about new technology, motorsports and above all MotoGP.
 </p>